naimulislamsaikat/WT_F-Summer_24-25/Mid/Mid Lab Task 3/README.md

 HTML Form:
 Create a donation form based on the provided sample design o Include fields for:
-▪ Name (alphabets only)
-▪ Email
-▪ Phone (11 digits)
-▪ Password (must contain uppercase, lowercase, digits, and special characters) ▪ Donation amount ▪ Payment method (radio buttons)
-▪ Terms & conditions checkbox
+Name (alphabets only), Email, Phone (11 digits), Password (must contain uppercase, lowercase, digits, and special characters) , Donation amount, Payment method (radio buttons), Terms & conditions checkbox

 CSS:
-o Style the form attractively
+Style the form attractively

 JavaScript Validation:
-o All fields must be filled
-o Name: Only alphabets (A-Z, a-z) o Phone: Exactly 11 digits o Password (Must contain at least one uppercase, one lowercase, one digit, and one special character) o Show validation errors using alert() events o Show validation using alert() events
+All fields must be filled , Name {Only alphabets (A-Z, a-z)}, Phone (Exactly 11 digits), Password (Must contain at least one uppercase, one lowercase, one digit, and one special character), Show validation errors using alert() events, Show validation using alert() events